onflow/cadence/docs/language.generated.md

 </span><span style="color: #008000">// `b.value` is 2, `a.value` is `0`</span><span>
 </span></pre></code>

-#### [](#accessing-fields-and-functions-of-composite-data-types-using-optional-chaining)Accessing Fields and Functions of Composite Data Types Using Optional Chaining
+#### [](#accessing-fields-and-functions-of-composite-types-using-optional-chaining)Accessing Fields and Functions of Composite Types Using Optional Chaining

-If a composite data type with fields and functions is wrapped in an optional, optional chaining can be used to get those values or call the function without having to get the value of the optional first.
+If a composite type with fields and functions is wrapped in an optional, optional chaining can be used to get those values or call the function without having to get the value of the optional first.